-- Supply governance: business oversight of operational performance for sourcing and supply management activities: - Sourcing: how a service provider of suitable quality is selected; - Supplier contracting and approvals: financial, commercial and legal approval of contracts; and - Supplier management and business continuity: risk-based approach to management of supply contracts including operational resilience.
+- · Supply governance: business oversight of operational performance for sourcing and supply management activities; - · Sourcing: how a service provider of suitable quality is selected; and - Supplier management and business continuity: risk-based approach to management of supply contracts including operational resilience.

-Critical or important outsourcing will attract the highest level of rigour, including performance and relationship reviews, regulatory compliance reviews, and risk and control assessments.
+Material or important outsourcing will attract the highest level of rigour, including any required regulatory notification, performance and relationship reviews, regulatory compliance reviews, operational resilience reviews, and risk and control assessments.
+The standard and the associated controls have been updated as appropriate to align to the PRA Regulations for Outsourcing and Third-Party Risk Management (PRASS2/21) from January 2022.

-Critical and important outsourced functions and activities
+Material outsourced functions and activities